Malcewicz/LakeView-website-old/README.md

 # malcewicz.github.io

-Welocme to my first real website!
+Welcome to my first real website!

 Yes, if you look closely it is made from a template, but come on, i still did a fair share!
 It's not like nobody ever used a template for anything, right?